divijghose/firedrake/Firedrake-meeting-2023-12-13.md

 Apologies:

+## CW Squash merges only?

+We can set the repo settings so only squash merges are permitted.
+Given the number of times "garbage" commits are accidentally committed should we enable this?

 ## Merge PRs

 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*